garbados/nerdpanel/readme.md

 git clone git@github.com:garbados/nerdpanel.git
 cd nerdpanel
 npm install
-npm start
+npm run build
 ```

-Running `npm start` will build the website to the `public/` folder.
+Running `npm run build` will build the website to the `build/` folder.

-You can also run `npm run serve` which will serve the app at `http://localhost:8000`.
+You can also run `npm start` which will build and serve the app at `http://localhost:8000`.

 ## Testing